rhinstaller/anaconda/tests/README.rst

 - *unit_tests/pyanaconda_tests/* - unit tests for the :mod:`pyanaconda` module;
 - *pylint/* - checks the validity of Python source code using the *pocketlint* tool;
+- *ruff/* - config for fast but not 100% correct linter for Python;
 - *unit_tests/regex_tests/* - Python unit tests for regular expressions defined in :mod:`pyanaconda.regexes`;